ekmartinez/Linux_Notes/Installation/Gentoo_Linux/README.md

 **Install a Log System**

-You don't need this to install the base system, but you want to install a system with it.
+At this point, you don't need this in order to install the system, but you dont want to install the system without it.

 ```bash
 emerge --ask app-admin/sysklogd